We Simplify Minnesota’s Workers’ Compensation Process For You

 If you’ve been injured or made ill at work, you may need to file for workers’ compensation.
-This is because it replaces a percentage of your wages, pays for medical care, and pays for rehabilitation so you can go back to work and once again earn a good wage.
+It replaces a percentage of your wages, pays for medical care and pays for rehabilitation, so you can go back to work and once again earn a good wage.

 Helping You Receive Full Compensation

 Injuries can be minor or very serious.
 Sometimes these injuries require surgery and other times they simply require time.
 Even if time is the remedy, the medical expenses can pile up as more time is spent away from earning a wage at work.
 Covering lost wages and medical coverage are two of the main benefits of workers’ compensation, and they are necessary when you are unable to work to pay medical expenses.

 While your initial claim is filed with the intent of receiving full compensation, there are times when that may not happen.
 The insurance company may deny the claim, asking for more information.
 Although it may seem as simple as providing them with the information that they have requested, that’s only how it seems at times.
 The insurance company may still deny the claim, or they may decide to underpay the claim.

 If the claim offer is below what you should receive, you may still be able to get the compensation you need.
 The good news is that there are ways to correct this issue.
 Your attorney can find out why the underpayment occurred, document all paperwork about the injury, collect documentation regarding the injury-related expenses that you have incurred, and present this information to the insurance company so they can see why their underpayment will not suffice.

 Of course, this is just one of the ways to address underpayment.
 At the Law Office Of Joshua Borken, the right method will be used to pursue compensation.
 This will give you peace of mind, as well as the advocacy that you need.